About the award

 What is it?

-The Mission from MaRS Climate Venture Diversity Award will be presented to an early-stage venture that has the potential to greatly reduce GHG emissions and is led by someone from one of four designated groups: A racialized group, people living with disabilities, Indigenous peoples and individuals who identify as women and/or non-binary.
-The winner will also receive a cash prize of $75,000 to support its growth.
+The Mission from MaRS Climate Technology Venture Diversity Award has been awarded to two early-stage ventures that have the potential to greatly reduce GHG emissions and are founded by leaders from one of four designated diversity groups: A racialized group, people living with disabilities, Indigenous peoples and individuals who identify as women, 2SLGBTQ+, and/or are gender diverse.

 The Challenge